rowanlg/bald-flavours/_data/reviews/2021-07-07-sonny-stores.md

 ‘I’d sip some vodka, a bite of granita first, then pour it over the rest over’.
 Lucy strikes again with excellent counsel.

 One of my mum’s favourite things was fruit sorbet.
 We once stood in the Mall at Cribbs Causeway after she got a round of Häagen-Daz in from the stall, and told me you can always tell a good sorbet if it transports you to the field of the fruit when you close your eyes.
-With hers firmly closed as if accessing REM straight away, I followed suit only to reopen mine to see her still savouring the experience in ernest.
+With hers firmly closed as if accessing REM straight away, I followed suit only to reopen mine to see her still savouring the experience in earnest.

 This is probably one of the most enduring memories I have of her; this dessert whisked me back in time, so fast I suddenly felt small in my adult clothes, up higher on the stool and alarmed that I now also wear Birkenstocks unironically, like she did.
 Capped off with the sparky chill of iced vodka, I am replete.